puppetlabs/puppetlabs-postgresql/README.md

 ##### `repo_proxy`

 Sets the proxy option for the official PostgreSQL yum-repositories only.
 Debian is currently not supported.
 This is useful if your server is behind a corporate firewall and needs to use proxy servers for outside connectivity.

+##### `repo_baseurl`

+Sets the baseurl for the PostgreSQL repository.
+Useful if you host your own mirror of the repository.
+Defaults to the official PostgreSQL repository.

 ##### `server_package_name`